vibezurich/VibeZurich/content/sections/features/1one.md

 icon: icon1.svg
 ---

-Brainstorm freely.
-An iOS app, a startup idea, an Agentic AI workflow.
-Anything is possible.
-There are no limits, only imagination.
+Brainstorm wildly.
+An iOS app, startup idea, or AI workflow.
+Anything goes; imagination is your limit.